Grafton Community Library Mission Statement: To provide materials and related services which

 The Grafton Community Library is always looking for committed individuals to serve the community as trustees of the Library.
 The Library board has the final responsibility to see that its library provides the best possible service to its community.
 A library trustee’s commitment is to both the physical property and resources of the library and the services it provides.
 A Trustee or board member must act in good faith and exercise the degree of diligence, care, and skill that an ordinary prudent individual would use under similar circumstances in a like position.

-Trustee duties include, but are not limited to: Being an advocate for the Library Committee Work—committees such as financial committee, art grant committee, building and grounds committee, policy committee, etc. Fundraising – several fundraiser are held throughout the year Attend Monthly Library Meetings– general meeting once a month, other meetings, such as specific committee meetings are held ad hoc Attend Library Trustee Training conducted by Upper Hudson Library System (can be done online) Some manual labor (if capable), such as painting or routine maintenance For more information see The Handbook for Library Trustees of New York State
+Trustee duties include, but are not limited to: Being an advocate for the Library Committee Work—committees such as financial committee, art grant committee, building and grounds committee, policy committee, etc. Fundraising – several fundraiser are held throughout the year Attend Monthly Library Meetings– general meeting once a month, other meetings, such as specific committee meetings are held ad hoc Attend Library Trustee Training conducted by Upper Hudson Library System (can be done online) Some manual labor (if capable), such as painting or routine maintenance.
+Meetings are held the second Tuesday of each month at 6:30 pm.
+For more information see The Handbook for Library Trustees of New York State

 Grafton Community Library Bylaws